Exception Handling in C++

 Handle Partially Handle remaining

-A function can also re-throw a function using same “throw; “.
-A function can handle a part and can ask the caller to handle remaining.
+A function can also re-throw a function using the same “throw; ” syntax.
+A function can handle a part and ask the caller to handle the remaining.

-9) When an exception is thrown, all objects created inside the enclosing try block are destructed before the control is transferred to catch block.
+9) When an exception is thrown, all objects created inside the enclosing try block are destroyed before the control is transferred to the catch block.